Oswaldo Cabrera Preview, Player Props: Yankees vs. Royals

 Oswaldo Cabrera At The Plate

-- He has hit a home run in 5.4% of his games this season, and 1.6% of his trips to the dish.
+- Looking at the 94 games he has played this year, he's homered in five of them (5.3%), and in 1.5% of his trips to the plate.

-- Cabrera has had an RBI in 22 games this year (23.7%), including five multi-RBI outings (5.4%).
-He has also driven in three or more of his team's runs in one contest.
+- In 23 games this season (24.5%), Cabrera has picked up an RBI, and in five of those games (5.3%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.